pwasiewicz/MiniAutoFac/README.md

 ### (future release) 1.2
 * Removed registering from namespace (found it useless and not efficient) (done)
-* Registering multiple classes choosed with predicate within assemblies (in progress)
+* Registering multiple classes chosen with predicate within assemblies (in progress)

 ### 1.1
 * First release